 - Complete administrative paperwork as needed and in a timely manner.

 - Must be in good academic standing with the University possessing a minimum cumulative grade point average of 2.00 (we do not round up GPAs).
-SMs do not need to be enrolled in classes while employed during the summer.

-- Strong preference is given to Work-Study eligible students.
+- Strong preference for Work-Study eligible students.

 Once you have read the job description and understand the expectations, please contact the Hiring Coordinator at email@example.com also if you have any further questions.